Medicine Overview of Gcolate Tablet

 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

-Gcolate 2mg Tablet is safe to use during lactation.
-Human studies have shown that either the drug does not pass into the breastmilk in significant amount or is not expected to cause toxicity to the baby.+more
+Gcolate 2mg Tablet is probably safe to use during lactation.
+Limited human data suggests that the drug does not represent a significant risk to the baby.+more

 Do not drive unless you are feeling well.+more